The liver is the second largest organ in the human body and represents the body’s main filtration, excretion, and detoxification system.

-It is also involved in cleansing the blood, converting toxins to waste and metabolising nutrients to proteins.
+It is also involved in cleansing the blood, converting toxins to waste, and metabolizing nutrients to proteins.

 Going by these liver detox facts, the liver is an integral organ in the body and its important to keep the liver healthy.

-Due to the heavy task the liver is saddled with, there have been various products and mechanism proposed to assist in liver cleanse.
+Due to the heavy task, the liver is saddled with, there have been various products and mechanisms proposed to assist in liver cleanse.

 However, doubts still remain about how effective and genuine they are.

 From liver detox diet and detox juice to smoothies, the question is: Do they really help the liver cleanse?

 In this article, we aim to separate liver detox facts from fiction and to divulge what really works.